-When you work with a language service company, you have options for interpretation and translation support.
-Our pool of talented linguists can work with your law firm in person, telephonically, and through web-accessed video called “video remote interpretation (VRI)”.
+When you work with a language service company, you have options for interpretation services and translation support.
+Geneva Worldwide’s pool of talented language interpreters can work with your law firm in person, telephonically, and through web-accessed video called “video remote interpretation (VRI)”.
 Each option presents unique advantages and has applications for various types of legal settings.

-Here’s a rundown of how each interpretation service works and the settings for which they are most helpful.
+Here’s a rundown of how different language interpretation services work and the settings for which they are most helpful.

 Face-to-Face (In Person) Interpretation